 Many people wonder, does Tinder only show active users?
 The profiles you see on Tinder have passed a lot of selection criteria, and recent activity is an important one.
 In principle, the app shows the most recently active people first.
 In densely populated regions, there are usually a lot of Tinderers, and you can assume that you initially see only active users.
-In less crowded Tinder areas, however, you can quickly get less active Tinderers presented, sometimes even people who have not opened the app for weeks or months.
+However, in less crowded Tinder areas, you can quickly get less active Tinderers presented, sometimes even to people who have not opened the app for weeks or months.

 Neither.
 If a match blocks you (block = cancel match) or removes his / her Tinder account, this person will disappear from your list of matches.
 As long as he/she is in it, neither is the case.
-The match may be Tinder-tired, and he/she will not open the app.
+The match may be Tinder-tired and he/she will not open the app.

 Unfortunately, it may also be that your match is just as tired.
 What does the heart mean next to someone last sent a message to the chat?
 You can press this heart to like that person’s message.
 He or she can then see this.
-Can I only put photos on my Facebook on Tinder?
+Can I just put photos on my Facebook on Tinder?
 No, since version 4.8.0, you can also upload photos directly from your film reel when using Tinder via your Facebook account.

 Can I send photos to someone in the chat?